 Date

-Date on when the embedded app was used by the participant in the meeting.
+A date on which the embedded app is used by a participant in the meeting.

 Meetings In-Meeting Feature Usage

-Provides details about what collaboration features were used by which user during meetings in your organization.
+This report provides detail about which collaboration features are used by a user during meetings in your organization.

-We recommend that users are on the latest Webex Meetings client (WBS 42.7 or above) or at least the latest lockdown version (WBS 42.6) to accurately capture data for this report.
-Some data may not be captured if users are on an older client version.
+We recommend that you use latest Webex Meetings client (WBS 42.7 or above), or at least the latest lockdown version (WBS 42.6), to accurately capture data for this report.
+If you're using an older client version, some data may not get captured in the report.

 Known limitations